-Click here to view the CCC Curriculum Map 2014-15
+Click here to view the Humanities and Arts Curriculum by Year Group 2017-18

 At Carlton, all children in key stage 2 learn French once a week.
 We teach this in a very fun and interactive way, with speaking and listening lessons which involve games, practicing words and phrases in a variety of voices, and doing an action for every new word.
 We also have a range of ICT resources for the children to use- from visuals, video-clips and activities on the interactive whiteboards in class, to games which they can access on the school laptops.

 This highly engaging way of teaching French ensures that all children access the learning effectively, and most importantly, begin a lifelong enjoyment of languages.

 At Carlton Primary School we embrace current and emerging technologies to facilitate the learning experience of the whole school community.

 We aim for our children to be confident, competent and discerning users of digital technology which will prepare them for participation in a rapidly changing world.

 Our city, and increasingly our more immediate local area, offers many opportunities to pursue careers or studies in technology-related fields and at Carlton we aim to equip children to achieve this in the best way possible.